 4. Finally, just when you start wondering why you couldn’t just drive up this road like a sane person, you’ll come around a bend to see the shell of the old hotel looming in front of you.
 The last time I was here, they’d recently put up some signs telling people to stay out of the ruins.
 I don’t want to be responsible for a chunk of concrete falling on anyone’s head, so please abide by any signage you see.
 Still, this is quite a place to behold.
 If I was a ghost, this is probably where I’d live.
 You know, if I existed.

 5. Once you get done checking out the hotel, keep heading up the trail.
 Shortly, you’ll come to a well-marked fork in the trail.
-Go right to keep heading towards the Mt.
-Overlook summit.
+Go right to keep heading towards the Overlook summit.
 I always think of the hotel as the top, but there’s still a little way to go before you reach the fire tower.

 6. And suddenly, off to your left, there it is: the big ol’ fire tower.
 I usually like to save a climb up the fire tower for last.
 If you can’t stand it (or if you arrived at a moment when you could actually have it to yourself), go ahead and give it a climb.
 For everyone else, though, let’s keep heading to the cliff overlook first.

 7. You’ll see a small ranger station just past the fire tower (there are some nice museum exhibits in that building, if it’s open when you show up).
-To the right of this station, follow the trail a short distance back to the cliffs of Mt.
-Overlook.
+To the right of this station, follow the trail a short distance back to the cliffs of Overlook Mountain.
 It’s sad to think that some people come all this way to miss this little trail back to the cliffs, which are really the main event.
 At the cliffs, have a nice long sit and enjoy the view (and be extremely careful – there’s a considerable drop here).

 In the rock, you’ll see some etchings from hikers past, back when they knew how to do graffiti right.
 See if you can find any carvings more than 100 years old.